 Though there is horror in my work, it remains hopeful.
 The installation allows to reflect on the stories we tell ourselves regarding representation, social constructions and history.
 Within my oeuvre I introduce an inclusive narrative that questions the ways of thinking within our canonical history.

-Studio Tom Hallet
+Tom Hallet

 Contact: